SOLO TRIP TO JAIPUR

 Day 4 – City Palace and Nahargarh Fort;

 Concluding 4 day jaipur solo trip

 The City Palace complex is spread over a large area.
 It has a sequence of gardens, buildings, and courtyards, temples, and museums to give it a grand view that reflects its historical importance and magnificent royal grace.
-The City Palace is open from 9 30 in the morning.
+The City Palace is open from 9:30 in the morning.
 The entire palace will take around one and a half to two hours to visit.
-They provide a composite ticket which gives you entry to the museum and the Jaigarh Fort.
+In fact, they provide a composite ticket which gives you entry to the museum and the Jaigarh Fort.

-It is a paradise for art and history lovers.
+As a result, It is a paradise for art and history lovers.
 There is also a section dedicated for the artisans of Jaipur My Four Day solo trip to Jaipur( My Four Day solo trip to Jaipur) where you can purchase souvenirs.
-They have traditional paintings made from organic colors and wooden replicas of the monuments.
+Similarly, they have traditional paintings made from organic colors and wooden replicas of the monuments.
 It is the perfect way to take a memory back home.

 Nahargarh is located along the Aravalli hills overlooking a beautiful lake.
 There are a food court and a restaurant at the top of the fort with an excellent view, Padao.
 The fort now also is home to the Jaipur wax museum and glass palace.

-My Four Day solo trip to Jaipur came to an end.
+To conclude, My Four Day solo trip to Jaipur came to an end.
 Jaipur is one of my favorite places, so I keep going back there again and again.
-I am waiting for another trip to Jaipur to cover the places which were left uncovered.
-I would also love to visit the already visited beautiful places with another perspective.
+Therefore, I am waiting for another trip to Jaipur to cover the places which were left uncovered.
+Especially, I would also love to visit the already visited beautiful places with another perspective.

 READ MORE –